KarMiles/campervan-adventures/README.md

 | 5   | Directing User to further inspiration and support                    | 3                                    | 4                                            | 43%         |
 | 6   | Rent online                                                          | 4                                    | 1                                            | 9%          |

-I calculated the Focus ratio as by multiplying Importance and Viability and normalised the results.
+I calculated the Focus ratio by multiplying Importance and Viability and normalised the results.
 This enabled me to compare every Opportunity on a scale of 0-100%.
 The higher the number the more crucial it is for the Opportunity to be addressed.
 Importance and Feasibility spectrum is perfectly illustrated on Code Institute graph below; Opportunities with high factor of both importance and viability would find themselves on the top right corner of the graph.

 ![Code Institute Feasibility graph](assets/images/feasibility-graph.png)